The Plastic Bank: Recycling Harmful Waste and Reducing Poverty

-Recycling of plastic is certainly very necessary.
+Recycling of plastic is certainly necessary.
 One problem with processing the material is that there are many different kinds of plastic that each require a different treatment.
 Sorting the material by type is vital before any recycling can be done.

 At least at one time, one of Katz's team was Mike Biddle, as mentioned in the video above.
 Biddle is a co-founder of a company called MBA Polymers.
 This company carries out the automated sorting of plastic.
 Its recycling centres are located in several countries and process one million pounds of plastic a day.
 This is apparently only a fraction of the material that collects on a daily basis.
 Biddle estimates that only about ten percent of our daily buildup of plastic waste is recycled.
 According to him, the recycled material is pound-for-pound more valuable than steel.

 Biddle would like the word "consumer" to be eliminated in relation to plastic.
-He believes that all plastic products should have once existed as a different product.
+He believes that all products made of the material should have once existed as a different product.
 One of his goals, which is also a goal of the Plastic Bank, is to change people's attitudes.
 People need to think that plastic is too valuable to leave on the ground or in the water.

 The bank wants companies that manufacture plastic items to make their products from social plastic and to advertise this fact.
-They also want consumers to buy items made from social plastic instead of other types.
+They also want consumers to buy items made from this version of the material instead of other ones.

 The Collection and Repurposing Centres

 The Plastic Bank was founded in 2013.
-The founder of PeruRail provided land and financial support for the first Plastic Bank collection centre in 2014.
+The founder of PeruRail provided land and financial support for the first plastic collection centre in 2014.
 Peru was an appropriate place for the project to begin.
 According to David Katz, only 2% of that country's waste stream is recycled.
-Much of the discarded plastic and other waste enters the waterways.
+Much of the discarded waste enters the waterways.